jaspector

 Standard business hours with scheduled appointment availability

-Typical inspection sequence: Typical sequence: Footing/Foundation (foundation elevation verification required for flood zone properties), Under-slab plumbing (where applicable), Framing (lowest floor elevation verification required for flood zone properties), Plumbing rough-in, Mechanical rough-in (ductwork before covering), Insulation, Final inspection (required before occupancy; Certificate of Occupancy issued upon approval).
+Typical sequence: Typical sequence: Footing/Foundation (foundation elevation verification required for flood zone properties), Under-slab plumbing (where applicable), Framing (lowest floor elevation verification required for flood zone properties), Plumbing rough-in, Mechanical rough-in (ductwork before covering), Insulation, Final inspection (required before occupancy; Certificate of Occupancy issued upon approval).
 Approved inspection required at least every 180 calendar days to demonstrate substantial progress.

 Contact county for details on remote inspection availability.

-Do I need a building permit in unincorporated Walla Walla County, WA?
+01 Do I need a building permit in unincorporated Walla Walla County, WA?

 Building permits are required for new construction, additions, alterations, remodels, relocations of structures, change of use, mechanical permits, plumbing permits, signage, grading, and other structural work.

-How much does a building permit cost in unincorporated Walla Walla County, WA?
+02 How much does a building permit cost in unincorporated Walla Walla County, WA?

+Building permit fees in unincorporated Walla Walla County, WA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $75 application fee at submission.
 Fees are calculated as: Building permit fees calculated based on project type, size (square footage), occupancy type, and construction type using ICC valuation table.
 Plan check fee: 65 percent of building permit fee, due at time of application submission.

-How do I apply for a building permit in unincorporated Walla Walla County, WA?
+03 How do I apply for a building permit in unincorporated Walla Walla County, WA?

-1. Use the Complete Application Guide on the county website to determine which forms and supplemental materials are required for your project type.
+To apply for a building permit in unincorporated Walla Walla County, WA, follow these steps: 1.
+Use the Complete Application Guide on the county website to determine which forms and supplemental materials are required for your project type.
 2. Prepare the application package: completed application with all property owner or project representative signatures, one full set of construction plans (11 inch x 17 inch minimum, drawn to scale, including site plan), energy code compliance documentation, engineering where required, and all applicable supplemental materials.
 3. Submit via eTRAKiT portal (for eligible permit types), email to permits@wwcowa.gov, postal mail, or in-person drop-box at 310 W. Poplar Street, Suite 200.
 4. Pay the $75 application fee plus the estimated plan review fee (65 percent of building permit fee) to initiate formal review.
 5. Application undergoes completeness review; planning approvals may be required before building review begins for some project types.
 6. Plans Examiner reviews for code compliance; review process up to 45 days (most completed sooner).
 7. Respond to any plan review correction comments.
 8. Permit issued upon approval; post permit and approved plans on site during construction.
 9. Schedule required inspections through eTRAKiT portal or by calling (509) 524-2611.

-How long does it take to get a building permit in unincorporated Walla Walla County, WA?
+04 How long does it take to get a building permit in unincorporated Walla Walla County, WA?

-What work is exempt from building permits in unincorporated Walla Walla County, WA?
+05 What work is exempt from building permits in unincorporated Walla Walla County, WA?

-How do I schedule a building inspection in unincorporated Walla Walla County, WA?
+06 How do I schedule a building inspection in unincorporated Walla Walla County, WA?

-Inspections can be scheduled via: eTRAKiT Web Portal, Inspection Scheduling: (509) 524-2611.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Walla Walla County, WA via: eTRAKiT Web Portal, Inspection Scheduling: (509) 524-2611.
 Schedule inspections through eTRAKiT or by phone; approved construction plans and permit must be on site.